CatherineH/CatherineH.github.io/_posts/2017-10-28-is-it-better-to-bake-cookies-in-a-toaster-oven.md

 ![energy usage for various apartments](https://raw.githubusercontent.com/CatherineH/CatherineH.github.io/master/_posts/images/oven_comparison.png)

 The toaster took longer to pre-heat, so it had a longer data collection time.
 It looks like both ovens and the refridgerator (in the base usage) are driven by square forcing functions that turn off when a desired temperature is reached.
-The oven's forcing function is a bit more sophisticated than the toaster, it looks like it can heat at two different wattage levels.
+The oven's forcing function is a bit more sophisticated than the toaster; it looks like it can heat at two different wattage levels.
 I think the long period of the oven been off while cooking is proof that the oven does have a lower heat transfer coefficient than the toaster oven.

 I can integrate the data I collected using scipy's integrate and numpy's interpolate functions: